Pengyu03/LLM-Commit-Message-Generation/README.md

 This repository contains our code and dataset for studying the performance of Large Language Models (LLMs) in generating commit messages.
 Our research covers datasets from five programming languages (Java, Python, C#, C++, JS), along with code for generating commit messages using different LLMs (LLaMA-7B, LLaMA-13B, GPT-3.5, Gemini).

 ## Datasets:
-We provide cleaned datasets for the following five programming languages:
+We provide cleaned datasets for the following 8 programming languages:
 * Java
 * Python
 * C#
 * C++
 * JavaScript
+* Rust
+* Go
+* PHP

 The datasets are located in the `datasets` directory, with each language's dataset stored in its respective subdirectory.